Rivermate | Papua New Guinea landscape

 Recruitment Challenges and Practical Solutions

-• Leveraging Local Expertise: Partnering with local recruitment agencies or an Employer of Record (EOR) can provide invaluable on-the-ground knowledge and networks.
+• Leverage Local Expertise: Partnering with local recruitment agencies or an Employer of Record can provide invaluable assistance in navigating the local market, understanding cultural nuances, and managing compliance.

 Martijn